ImMnan/Helm-crane-k8s/README.md

 #### [4.9] Configure deployment to support child pods to inherit labels from the crane

-- If users/admins require a certain set of labels as part of the deployment of a cluster resource, we can use these `labels` values.
+- If you require a certain set of labels as part of the deployment of a cluster resource, we can use these `labels` values.
 These labels will be Inherited from the crane when the child pods are deployed.
 Because, note that labels added to crane deployment will not be automatically inherited by the child pods.
 Switch the `enable` to `yes` and add labels in a JSON format as per the example:
 ```yaml
 labels:
   enable: yes